rtsao/babel-utils/README.md

 # babel-utils

-#### `createNamedModuleVisitor(namedExport, moduleName, handler)`
+#### `getImportDeclarationVisitor(packageName, handler)`

-Creates as visitor that calls a handler callback for each reference to a named export.
-Useful for transforming usages of specific exports of specific packages.
-Gracefully handles export renaming.
+Creates as visitor that calls a handler callback for each import declaration that matches the supplied package.

+#### `visitNamedImports(importPath, moduleName, hander)`

+Given an import path declaration node, calls a handler callback for each reference to the supplied named modules.

 Suppose we want to transform usages of `foo` from `some-package`.